 If the above syntax is too restrictive, then a local update region is the solution.
-All rambank updating then have to be done with C statements.
-Normally, local update regions requires inspection of the generated assembly file to avoid problems.
+All bank updating then have to be done with C statements.
+Normally, local update regions require inspection of the generated assembly file to avoid problems.